Charles Wood (playwright)

-Charles Gerald Wood FRSL (6 August 1932 – 1 February 2020) was a playwright and scriptwriter for radio, television, and film.
-He lived in England.
+Charles Gerald Wood FRSL (6 August 1932 – 1 February 2020) was an English playwright and scriptwriter for radio, television, and film.

 His work has been staged at the Royal National Theatre as well as at the Royal Court Theatre and in the theatres of the Royal Shakespeare Company.
 He was elected a fellow of the Royal Society of Literature in 1984.
 Wood served in the 17th/21st Lancers and military themes are found in many of his works.

 Biography

 Though he was born in the British Crown dependency of Guernsey—his parents were actors in a repertory company playing in Guernsey at the time—he left the island with his parents when he was still only an infant.
 His parents worked as actors in repertory and fit-ups (travelling theatrical groups) mainly in the north of England and Wales and had no fixed place of abode.
 His education was, until the outbreak of the Second World War, sporadic.
 The family settled in Chesterfield, Derbyshire, in 1939.
 The first house they rented was 1 Cromwell Road and the second was 20 Abercrombie Street.
 He attended St Mary's Catholic Primary School from which he was awarded a Special Place at Chesterfield Grammar School.

 At the war's end, the family relocated to Kidderminster in Worcestershire where Charles Wood obtained a place at King Charles I Grammar School.
 He was by now old enough to work in the theatre managed by his father Jack Wood.
 This was The Playhouse, later demolished.
 He worked as a stagehand and electrician and assistant to scenic artists in his spare time at weekends and every night.
 He also played small parts in the repertory company produced by his father.
 His mother Mae Harris was a leading actress in the company.
 In 1948, Wood gained entrance to Birmingham School of Art to study theatrical design and lithography.

 Wood joined the Army in 1950, and served five years with the 17th/21st Lancers and seven years on reserve.
 He was discharged with the rank of corporal, reduced to trooper on entering the Regular Army Reserve.

 He married Valerie Newman, an actress, in 1954.
 She was working in repertory in a theatre at Worcester, the Theatre Royal, once the second oldest working theatre in the country.

 On leaving the Army, Wood worked as an electronic wireman at BAC, Filton near Bristol.
 Later he worked as a scenic artist, layout artist, stage manager in England and Canada.
 He returned to Bristol with a job in the advertising department at the Bristol Evening Post (at the same time Tom Stoppard was a journalist at the newspaper) until 1963 when he became a full-time writer.